Do Covert Cameras Resolve Internal Theft?

 Reduce Product Loss with Hidden Security Cameras

 One of the best things about security video cameras is they can be custom tailored to your needs.
-Recently a customer approached us to help solve an internal theft problem.
-Seems this large distribution center has some medical supplies that can be resold on the open market for a pretty penny.
+Recently a customer called us to help solve an internal theft problem.
+It seems this large distribution center has some medical supplies that can be resold on the open market for a pretty penny.
 We asked why not just lock it up in a secure area?

 The answer was they wanted to catch and prosecute the offenders in order to set an example.
 They wanted to deter others who may think about stealing.
 They already had some cameras in place but not enough to actually see the person stealing.
 After touring the facility, we recommended covert cameras in key areas.
 This allows them to not only see the theft but to track them to see how they were getting the merchandise out.
 We used cameras that look like motion detectors because they already had motions detectors for security in the building.
 That way they wouldn’t stand out, but there are other options as well.
 One hidden camera is placed looking right at the shelf where the medical supplies were being kept, others were added in the hallways.

 The question for you is what unexpected information will you discover with covert cameras?
-Also knowing that coworkers have been caught red-handed, so to speak is often just the deterrent needed for the ones who might think about trying their hand at what seems to them easy pickings.
+Also knowing that coworkers have been caught red-handed, so to speak is often just the deterrent needed for any employees who might think about trying their hand at what seems to them easy pickings.